tdebatty/java-graphs/README.md

 #java-graphs

-Implementation of various algorithms that build k-nearest neighbors graph (k-nn graph).
+Java implementation of various algorithms that build k-nearest neighbors graph (k-nn graph).

 Some of these algorithms are independant of the data type and similarity metric:
 * Brute-force